 In the 19th year, 20th century, church in the village of Zasvir returned to the bosom of the Catholic faith.

-The Second World War also left its marks on the fate Church of the Holy Trinity.
-After the end of hostilities, the church was closed again, and the building was adapted for a school and a hostel.
-With time and uselessness Zasvirsky church fell into disrepair and began to crumble.
+The Second World War also left its mark on the fate of the Holy Trinity Church.
+After the end of military operations, the church was closed again, and the building was adapted for a school and a dormitory.
+Over time and due to lack of need, the Zasvirsky church fell into disrepair and began to crumble.

 In 1990, the temple was again returned to the Catholics and reconstruction began.